MoseleyBioinformaticsLab/isoenum/docs/tutorial.rst

 Docker output file
 ''''''''''''''''''

-In case of using ``isoenum`` docker container both input file and output file must be mounted as volumes for docker container.
+In the case of using the ``isoenum`` docker container, both the input file and the output file must be mounted as volumes for the docker container to see them.

 .. warning::

-   You need to provide absolute path to input and output files, otherwise docker container will not be able to see them.
+   You need to provide the absolute path to the input and output files, otherwise the docker container will not be able to see them.

-   For example, ``-v /absolute/path/to/input.txt:/input.txt``, where path on the left side of ``:`` is absolute path on host machine and path on the right side of ``:`` is path within docker container.
+   For example, ``-v /absolute/path/to/input.txt:/input.txt``, where path on the left side of ``:`` is the absolute path on the host machine and the path on the right side of ``:`` is the path within the docker container.

-   The same way, you will need to create an empty text file and mount it as volume, so docker container can write to it, ``-v /absolute/path/to/output.txt:/output.txt``, where path on the left side of ``:`` is absolute path on host machine and path on the right side of ``:`` is path within docker container.
+   In the same way, you will need to create an empty text file and mount it as a volume, so the docker container can write to it, ``-v /absolute/path/to/output.txt:/output.txt``, where the path on the left side of ``:`` is the absolute path on the host machine and the path on the right side of ``:`` is the path within the docker container.

-* To save generated output into a file use ``-o`` or ``--output`` option.
+* To save the generated output into a file, use ``-o`` or ``--output`` option followed by filename.
-  For example, to save generated output in ``inchi`` format:
+  For example, save the generated output in ``inchi`` format:

    .. code-block:: none